minuxdev/dotfiles/README.md

 - **installer.sh**

   Install the basics you need to have archlinux up and running without any kind of configuration.
   The following packages are installed:

-              base-devel linux systemd-sysvcompat iputils git grub efibootmgr ntfs-3g networkmanager
+- base-devel
+- linux
+- linux-firmware
+- systemd-sysvcompat
+- iputils
+- git
+- grub
+- efibootmgr
+- ntfs-3g
+- iwd

 - **configurator.sh**